linksmart/nifi-client-certificate-authentication-setup/README.md

     - `./templates/*.xml`: template files

 #### Security
-1. You can provide your own keystore and truststore.
-Just name them `keystore.jks` and `truststore.jks` respectively and put them into `./nifi/screts`.
-Then follow the quick start instruction.

-2. If a new `keystore.jks` is generated, a matching truststore `external_truststore.jks` would also be generated.
-This truststore is intended to be used in another Nifi instance to communicate securely with the one you are launching.

-3. The repository also comes with scripts to help you import existing cert file into truststore.
+1. The repository also comes with scripts to help you import existing cert file into truststore.
 Put your cert file (`DER` format) into `./secrets` and run the following command:
     ```bash
     docker run -it --rm -v "$PWD/secrets":/usr/src/secrets \
         -w /usr/src/secrets --user ${UID} openjdk:8-alpine \